- The importance of prompt quality

 I set the following criteria for inclusion of a recommendation to avoid a bland list that doesn’t stretch beyond a good writing guide.

-- First, the recommendation needed to be specific to AI, beyond what we might suggest for human-to-human written communication or have an LLM architectural basis such as the instruction placement within the prompt discussed earlier.
+- The recommendation needed to be specific to AI beyond what we might suggest for human-to-human written communication or have an LLM architectural basis such as the instruction placement within the prompt discussed earlier.

-- Second, the recommendation needed to be either supported by documented evidence or from a key model vendor (on the assumption that those who build the models have more insight into how they work).
+- The recommendation needed to be either supported by documented evidence from a key model vendor, on the assumption that those building the models have the most insight into how they work.

 Challenges compiling the list

-I encountered the following challenges in compiling the list.
+I encountered somechallenges in compiling the list.
 Including prompts that go beyond common sense was a challenging criterion, because one person’s common sense might sound wise to others.
-Next, prompts offer no guarantee of portability.
-What works for one model might not work on a second, or even the same model on a subsequent occasion.
+Next, the prompts offer no guarantee of portability.
+It seems that what works for one model might not work on a second, or even the same model on a subsequent occasion.
 Finally, there were occasionally nuances.

-Assigning personas is recommended in some guidance for priming domain knowledge, while other guidance warns it consumes limited context budget.
-Another is the widely known 'think step-by-step' instruction.
-Some guides treat this as a core technique while others argue any instruction that prompts longer output works equally well.
+Assigning personas is recommended in some guidance for priming domain knowledge, while other guidance warns it consumes your limited context budget.
+Another nuance the widely known 'think step-by-step' instruction.
+Some treat this as a core technique while others argue any instruction that prompts longer output works equally well.
 In addition, some newer models with extended thinking modes respond to thinking keywords by allocating additional compute.

 Conclusion